 Go to the town hall of the city you are researching and look up the number of building permits.
 They are a good indicator of a city’s growth, and when a rise in construction permits is seen for 2 or 3 years, you are in the midst of an emerging market.
 You can also see if a city is adding too many units and is being overbuilt.
 In this case, supply may outpace demand, and rents will begin to decrease to absorb the excess supply.

 A saturated market presents a huge problem for landlords and will allow tenants to move up to better apartments with very little increase in rent.
-Most new apartments built are A properties, loaded with amenities.
+Most new apartments built are loaded with amenities.
 If you own a B property next to this new apartment complex, tenants will move to the newer, shinier apartment.

 I like to focus on people in their 20s-30s and those who are 55 and older.

-The middle aged demographic tends to have families and are more prone to buying homes rather than renting.
-Focus in areas where population is single and where families are young and small.
+The middle-aged demographic tends to have families and are more prone to buying homes rather than renting.
+Focus in areas where the population is single and where families are young and small.
 America is becoming a renter nation for a couple of reasons.
 Graduates who leave college are saddled with student loans and often can’t afford to purchase a home.
 Another factor is that workers are being hired as contractors, what is also referred to as 1099 employees.
-These employees want the luxury of being able to live wherever they want, and prefer to rent.
+These employees want the luxury of being able to live wherever they want and prefer to rent.
 Pride of homeownership, once a staple in American culture is definitely on the decline.